ocelhay/ACORN/inst/ACORN-app/www/help_mds/upload_data.md

-File should have been generated with this App and have a ".RData"" extension.
+File should have been generated with this App and have a ".RData" extension.
 Files in different formats won't be processed.

 Uploaded data is only used while the App is open and deleted immediately on browser close.